tag/ds-guide/docs/about.md

 “Introduction to Data & Systems” is written to suppor a module of the same name in the Masters of Information Systems core class at Indiana University.

+## Errors and suggestions
+If you find errors or have suggestions, please let me know.

 ## License

 All content ©2019 by Tom Gregory unless otherwise noted.
 You may share this